Topological models of arithmetic: The topology of a topological model of arithmetic

 \section{The topology of a topological model of arithmetic}

 We should like to focus now on the underlying topology of a topological model of arithmetic, finding general features these models exhibit and investigating how one might change the topology to another related topology with respect to which the model remains continuous.
-In this section, let us take the phrase ``model of arithmetic'' to refer to the models of $\PA^-$, which is much weaker than $\PA$.